axelvyrn/chrono-analysis/theory_stub.md

-# Theory of Time — A Chronophysics Model
+# Theory of Time — A Chronophysics Model (Thought Experiment)

 ## 1. Existence of Time